- You can set your child up for success by teaching them how to live a happy, healthy life and equipping them with beneficial tools.

 - One parenting technique that can help you accomplish this mission is simply being honest with yourself—are you being the supportive parent or the pushy parent?

-- Practicing empathy and validation can also make for a happier child, in that it relieves them of stress and anxiety.
+- Practicing empathy and validation can also make for a happier child, as doing so helps to relieve them of stress and anxiety.

-- Perhaps most importantly, guide them in solidifying healthy lifestyle habits such as getting the proper amount of sleep and eating a nutritious diet.
+- Perhaps most importantly, solidify healthy lifestyle habits such as getting the proper amount of sleep and eating a nutritious diet.

 Your approach to parenting can, and likely will, have lasting effects on your child for years to come.
 Now, I’m not saying this to scare or intimidate you, but to motivate you to put some real effort and love into your relationship with your child.
 (Granted, you will make a few mistakes or have a few hiccups along the way, and that’s okay—it comes with the territory.)
 Emily Roberts, LPC, is here to explain a few basic tips for raising a happy, healthy child and teaching them beneficial tools for thriving in life: